rklosej/Manskelab/manskelab/README.md

-# manskelab-py3
+# manskelab
 Collection of software to manipulate medical image data.
-All scripts/files in this directory require Python 3.
+All scripts/files in this directory require Python 3.7.

 ## Anaconda Environment Setup
-The software in this directory require Python 3.4 or later and Anaconda.
+The software in this directory require Python 3.7 or later and Anaconda.

 To setup a new environment with all packages needed for the software in this directory, run the command:
 ```